 So, how do I get my gun rights back in Florida?
 Is there a solution to getting your firearms rights restored in Florida?
 YES, a convicted felon in Florida may be able to regain their firearms rights.
 Restoring your firearms rights will permit you to own, possess, and purchase guns in Florida or other states.
 In Florida, restoration of your firearms rights is a type of clemency.
 Restoring your gun rights or obtaining a Pardon in Florida requires a application to be filed for the restoration of your gun rights or pardon.
 The restoration and / or pardon must be filed with the Florida Office of Executive Clemency.

-The requirements for consideration to restore your firearms rights in Florida include:
+The requirements for consideration to restore your gun or firearms rights in Florida include:

 - you have completed all sentences imposed, and you have completed all conditions of supervision, including but not limited to, parole, probation, community control, control release, and conditional release, for no less than 8 (eight) years;

 - you do not have any outstanding detainers or any pecuniary (financial) penalties or liabilities which total more than $1,000 and result from any criminal conviction or traffic infraction;